Norivo7/NetflixSymfony/README.md

 **SYMFONY NETFLIX CLONE**

+**project is undergoing serious namespace changes, for now its not available**

 This project was my first attempt at creating a big website on Symfony framework.
 As I was in process of learning programming at it's core during it's development -